Radio Free Europe (song): Origin and original recording

 A copy of the single was received by Atlanta law student Jonny Hibbert.
 He offered to release "Radio Free Europe" and "Sitting Still" as a one-off 7" vinyl single with the understanding that he would own the publishing rights for both songs.
 The band agreed to his terms; however, Hibbert felt the recording was unsatisfactory, and oversaw a remix. "[We added] some vocal parts to 'Radio Free Europe' and 'Sitting Still'," Hibbert said in 1998.
 "I wanted R.E.M. to sound the way they sounded when I first heard them in Tyrone's."
 Easter said he found the presence of Hibbert "distracting" and added, "He came into my studio and it was like, now the big city guy is going to do it right.
 We mixed the song for about 12 hours and really, there wasn't enough equipment to warrant more than 45 minutes."
 The final mastering of the song disappointed the band.
-Guitarist Peter Buck, who described the recording years later as "muddy and hi-end", expressed his displeasure by breaking a copy of the finished single and nailing it to his wall.
+Peter Buck, who described the recording years later as "muddy and hi-end", expressed his displeasure by breaking a copy of the finished single and nailing it to his wall.
 Buck later admitted that "there's something to be said for the original sort of murky feeling for [the original recording]".

 Easter later mixed another version of the song, titled "radio dub".
 "I didn't think [Hibbert's mix] was so hot, so I did one more," confirmed Easter.
 "He thought it was an improvement on the first mix," said Hibbert.
 "Peter was the most vocal about wanting to use Mitch's new mix, but I put my foot down and we released the mix I preferred.
 I was probably the last person ever to override Peter Buck".